zjq02010/FnetPy/README.rst

-    Download waveform data by start time and duration :
+    Download waveform data by start time and end time :

     ::